juliegoz/juliegoz-site/docs/about.md

 If Elle Woods and Fiona from Shameless had a baby it would be me.

-My favorite book is Eragon, favorite movie is Singin' in the Rain, and my favorite actor is Willem Dafoe.
+My favorite book is Eragon, favorite movie is Singin' in the Rain, and my favorite actor is Will Poulter.
 Thanks for visiting my site!